 "Graham Cracker" — Name given to lot on College Avenue where pep rallies were held.
 The term was first used from 1958 to 1963 when the lot was vacant, and the dirt-filled area looked similar to graham cracker.

-Grammy Winners — Joan McFarland (Class of 1981) received a Grammy award for "best choral performance" in 2000 for her work on a recording of Benjamin Britten's War Requiem.
+Grammy Winners — Joan McFarland, Class of 1981, received a Grammy award for "best choral performance" in 2000 for her work on a recording of Benjamin Britten's War Requiem.
 McFarland conducted the Maryland State Boychoir which joined with the Washington Chorus and Orchestra and the Shenandoah Conservatory Choir to perform the award-winning piece.
-Delious Kennedy (Class of 1992) won a Grammy with the group All-4-One in 1994 in the Best Pop Performance by a Duo or Group with Vocal category for the single "I Swear."
+Delious Kennedy, Class of 1992, won a Grammy with the group All-4-One in 1994 in the Best Pop Performance by a Duo or Group with Vocal category for the single "I Swear."
 Cedric Dent (Ph.
 D. 1997) is a seven-time Grammy winner with the Southern a capella gospel and jazz group Take Six.
 School of Music faculty member Chris Vadala won two Grammys with the Chuck Mangione Quartet for the albums "Bellavia" (1976) and "Children of Sanchez" (1978).
+Barry Polisar, Class of 1977, has shared two Grammys.
+His “The Song of Round” was included on the recording “All About Bullies Big and Small,” a fundraiser for the Pacer Center’s National Bullying Prevention Center which won the 2012 Grammy for Best Children’s Album.
+Polisar also shared a Grammy for his role in the soundtrack for the movie Juno in 2008; his song “All I Want is You” is the first piece heard in the film.

 Granada International Poetry Prize — Faculty member José Emilio Pancheco was 2005 recipient of the Granada International Poetry Prize, given to honor the poet Federico Garcia Lorca.
 Pacheco was the second recipient of the award and competed against 30 poets from Spain and Latin America for the honor.